Joseph began his storytelling career in 1981, as a founding member of the Westside Storytellers of Santa Monica, California.

 It has been described as “original, insightful, and leavened with humor and compassion.… a deep exploration of the territory we’ve traveled and a glimpse of future possibilities.”

-He has taught storytelling and folklore at DePaul University, Hebrew Theological Seminary, and since 2000, as the director of the Graduate Program in Storytelling at East Tennessee State University.
+He has taught storytelling and folklore at DePaul University, Hebrew Theological Seminary, as the director of the Graduate Program in Storytelling at East Tennessee State University from 2000-2017, and from 2017-2022 as director of the GBeorge Ewart Evans Centre for Storytelling at the University of South Wales.

 Click on a photo to enlarge.